-There are organisations that can help you find a solicitor.
-It is a good idea to ask for a few quotes to find the right solicitor for you.
+We have a list of organisations to help you find a solicitor (see pages 60 to 63).
+It is a good idea to look around or ask for a few quotes to find the right solicitor for you.

 Different law societies in the UK have online databases where you can search for a local wills solicitor: